Frequently Asked Questions

 If I opt out, can I still get anything from the Settlement?

-No. If you timely opt out, you will not be entitled to receive Settlement Class Member Benefits, but you will not be bound by the Settlement or any judgment in the lawsuits.
+No. If you opted out by the May 19, 2025 deadline, you will not be entitled to receive Settlement Class Member Benefits, but you will not be bound by the Settlement or any judgement in the lawsuits.
 You can only get Settlement Class Member Benefits if you stay in the Settlement and submit a timely and valid Claim Form.

 Back To Top -